highchair/artinruins-com/_property/carl-lauro-elementary-school.md

 It went on to calculate the return on investment if these dollars were spent.
 It described a financial model that tries to estimate at which point investments into an existing building would be better spent on a newer building.
 It then compared that with the replacement value, “the estimated cost of replacing the current building with another building of like size, based on today’s estimated cost of construction in the Providence, Rhode Island area.”
 Their estimated replacement cost was $49M, more than 200% of the $23M price tag to fix everything.
 But balance that with the idea that for the first 10 years, a new building would require far less maintenance.

 The baseline score they would want to see was 65%, but the school scored 54.30%.
-The details of the work required to maintain the building, the cost when compared with replacing the school, and low effeciency score prompted the Providence Public Schools District (<span class="abbr">PPSD</span>) to consider shutting down the school and replacing it.
+The details of the work required to maintain the building, the cost when compared with replacing the school, and low efficiency score prompted the Providence Public Schools District (<span class="abbr">PPSD</span>) to consider shutting down the school and replacing it.

 Coupled with this report, the Providence Journal reported the conditions of the school over the course of a few articles.
 Teachers shared harrowing details.
 In a 2019 article, one teacher shared her morning routine.
 “I would come in in the morning and spend up to 30 minutes emptying buckets, drying the floor and putting the buckets back before the students came in.
 I just feel like our building, and the district in general, is kind of in a constant state of triage.”
 It went on to detail leaky roofs, discolored tap water, broken bathroom stall doors, rodent sightings, and the presence of asbestos and lead.[^2]

 [^2]: List, Madeleine.
 "Providence school buildings still dealing with long list of issues — leaks, asbestos, rodent sightings and more."
 Providence Journal: Web Edition Articles (RI), sec.
 News, 15 Dec.
 2019.
-NewsBank: America's News, https://infoweb.newsbank.com/apps/news/openurl?ctx_ver=z39.88-2004&rft_id=info%3Asid/infoweb.newsbank.com&svc_dat=NewsBank&req_dat=D4BD6B42F1AB4706B5E1244D477DEE03&rft_val_format=info%3Aofi/fmt%3Akev%3Amtx%3Actx&rft_dat=document_id%3Anews/177E47EDE7880690.
+NewsBank: America's News, https://infoweb.newsbank.com/.
 Accessed 22 Mar.
 2023.

 Why did it get this bad?
 Why were conditions at Lauro allowed to be “distracting at best and dangerous at worst” according to teachers quoted?[^3] A few reasons, and if we give <span class="abbr">PPSD</span> wholly the benefit of the doubt, perhaps the perfect storm of reasons.
 One, the deferred maintenance can partially blamed on a four-year moratorium on state-financing, which prevented districts from obtaining reimbursement for construction costs.
 For communities already facing budget shortfalls (but why isn’t education fully funded in the first place, you might ask), this means they were less likely to spend money that they would not be able to get back from the state.[^4]